 Setting your social media goals

 Before you jump into using social media for marketing, it’s important to pinpoint what you want to get out of your efforts.
-There are plenty of ways you can utilize these platforms, but if you don’t know your overall objective, then you could wind up making some common social media mistakes.
+There are plenty of ways you can utilize these platforms, but if you don’t know your overall objective, then you could wind up making some common social media mistakes by companies.

 So what kind of goals should you make and how do you measure their performance?
 If you’re new to social media marketing, I suggest starting with below: